saurabhmathur96/clickbait-detector/README.md

 ## Pretrained Embeddings
 I used Stanford's Glove Pretrained Embeddings PCA-ed to 30 dimensions.
-This speeded up the training.
+This sped up the training.